Trepanning: Risks

+Voluntary trepanation

 Since the early 1960s, voluntary trepanation has been performed by people interested in "enhancing mental power and well-being".
 The practice of trepanning also continues today due to belief in various pseudoscientific medical benefits.
-For example, some have tried trepanation as a means of emulating the "third eye", in order to achieve clairvoyance or enlightenment or even as a means of maintaining a "permanent state of euphoria".
+For example, some have tried trepanation as a means of emulating the "third eye", in order to achieve clairvoyance or as a means of maintaining a "permanent state of euphoria".
 Other proponents claim that trepanning results in increased blood flow.
 Individuals have practiced non-emergency trepanning for psychological purposes.
 A prominent proponent of the modern view is Peter Halvorson, who drilled a hole in the front of his own skull to increase "brain blood volume".

 One of the most prominent advocates of trepanning was Dutch librarian Bart Huges.
 In 1965, Huges drilled a hole in his own head with a dentist drill as a publicity stunt.
 Huges claimed that trepanning increases "brain blood volume" and thereby enhances cerebral metabolism in a manner similar to cerebral vasodilators such as ginkgo biloba.
 These claims are unsubstantiated by research.
 Huges and his girlfriend also made several comic books in the 1970s, which promoted trepanation.

 In a chapter of his book Eccentric Lives & Peculiar Notions, esotericist John Michell cites Huges as pioneering the idea of trepanning in his 1962 monograph, Homo Sapiens Correctus, which is often cited by advocates of self-trepanation.
 Among other arguments, Huges contends that children have a higher state of consciousness and since children's skulls are not fully closed, one can return to an earlier, childlike state of consciousness by self-trepanation.
 Further, by allowing the brain to freely pulsate Huges argues that a number of benefits will accrue.